GLOBAL MARKETS-Stocks ease ahead of Trump-Xi meeting, dollar gains

 Oil prices were under pressure as a rebound in Libyan oil output over the weekend offset upbeat economic data from Asia that suggested robust energy demand from the region.

-Benchmark Brent futures fell 41 cents to settle at $53.12 a barrel.
-U.S. West Texas Intermediate crude futures settled down 36 cents at $50.24 a barrel.
+Benchmark Brent futures eased by 8 cents to $53.45 a barrel.
+U.S. West Texas Intermediate crude futures were down 10 cents at $50.50 a barrel.

 Manufacturing data showed factories across much of Asia posted another month of solid growth in March.